 You may find the complete coordinates for the next stage hidden somewhere at the first location.

 Example: A sticker with the coordinates printed on it and hidden somewhere at this location.

 You may be asked to find a number, word, or other clue.
 You’ll need to write this down before moving to the next stage.

 Example: The second number on the plaque at this location is the ‘X’ in the final coordinates of the cache: N 47° 37.38X W 122° 19.197

 The geocache description may provide the incomplete coordinates for the second stage.
 You might then be required to count something at the first stage to fill in the blanks.

 Example: Count the number of flags in front of the UN building to find the ‘X’ in the set of coordinates for the next stage: N 45° 29.468X W 114° 23.1543

-If the second set of coordinates is not the final location of the geocache, you’ll again need to accomplish a task such as the ones described above.
+The second stage could be the final location of the geocache, where you’ll find the physical cache container.
+If not, you’ll again need to accomplish a task such as the ones described above.

 3. Continue these steps until you find the physical geocache